Amazon Meetings

 I would also explore the onboarding process more, as the first thing users are forced to do when they try to create a meeting is discern whether they need to create a “simple” meeting, “standard meeting,” or a “room invite.”
 The differences should be made clearer at the outset.

 This was the first time I worked on a product for users at this scale and completely remotely.
-We had to move quickly while relying heavily on stakeholder focus groups for direction and we supplemented this with casual test sessions with personal friends who worked at Amazon.
+We moved quickly while relying heavily on stakeholder focus groups for direction and supplemented this with casual test sessions with personal acquaintances who worked at Amazon.
 This taught me to roll with the punches and try to get feedback however I could.